samuk/Open-Pi/compliance/Manual.md

 board”.

 ## 2.5.2 HDMI monitor
-Most Linux images suitable for  Open Pi have HDMI output enabled by default.
+Most desktop Linux images suitable for Open Pi have HDMI output enabled by default.
 The board would work out-of-the-box with a native HDMI monitor.
 Make sure to use a tested HMDI cable.
 The default HDMI resolution in the official images is 720p60 (1280×720p at 60Hz).
 In order to change that setting the video output on the LCD display you would need to run a configuration script (if you use  Linux)
-More information about the video output settings and the usage of video settings script might be found in chapter “2.6 Changing the default image resolution”.
+More information about the video output settings and the usage of video settings script can be found in chapter “2.6 Changing the default image resolution”.

 ## 2.5.3 LCD display